-Second Surgical Opinion - Charges for second surgical opinion.
+Second Surgical Opinion - Charges for second surgical opinion, when Medically Necessary.

-Semi-Private Room Accommodations - The standard charge by a facility for a Semi-Private Room and board accommodation (2 or more beds), or the average of such charges where the facility has more than one established level of such charges, or 90% of the lowest charge by the facility for a single bed room and board accommodation where the facility does not provide any semi-private accommodations.
+Semi-Private Room Accommodations - The standard charge by a facility for a Semi-Private Room and board accommodation (2 or more beds), or the average of such charges where the facility has more than one established level of such charges, or up to 90% of the lowest charge by the facility for a single bed room and board accommodation where the facility does not provide any semi-private accommodations.

 Skilled Nursing Facility - Inpatient care in a Skilled Nursing Facility or Rehabilitation Center, but only when the admission to the facility/center is Medically Necessary and is ordered by a Physician in lieu of Hospital confinement.
+Coverage shall be limited to 90 days per incident.

-Sleep Study Testing - Testing and treatment for diagnosis of sleep disorders, with clinical signs and symptoms of obstructive sleep apnea, including the treatment or supplies (i.e., CPAP machines, etc.).
-Services not available at a Prime Healthcare Network facility are not covered, except for Home Sleep Studies for OSA ordered by a Prime Healthcare Tier 1 Pulmonologist.
+Sleep Study Testing - Testing and treatment for diagnosis of sleep disorders when medically necessary based on current evidence based guidelines, including the treatment or supplies (i.e., CPAP machines, etc.).
+Services not available at a Prime Healthcare Network facility are not covered, except for Home Sleep Studies for OSA (Obstructive Sleep Apnea) ordered by a Prime Healthcare Tier 1 Pulmonologist.